Water for life

 Regional Catchment Strategy targets

 The following target focuses on improving water allocations for Traditional Owners.
-It is consistent with the role of Traditional Owners as the voice for their Country and with the directions expected to be outlined in the Waterways of the West Action Plan and the Central and Gippsland Region Sustainable Water Strategy.
-Progress towards this target is expected to be monitored through the Department of Environment, Land, Water and Planning.
+It is consistent with the role of Traditional Owners as the voice for their Country and with the directions within the Yarra Strategic Plan, Waterways of the West Action Plan and the Central and Gippsland Region Sustainable Water Strategy though more detailed analysis and target-setting is included in those documents.
+Progress towards this target is expected to be monitored through the Department of Energy, Environment and Climate Action.

 The following organisations formally support the pursuit of the visions and targets for water supply and use.
 They have agreed to provide leadership and support to help achieve optimum results with their available resources, in ways such as: